Tennessee Williams: Personal life

 When he returned to New York City, Williams met and fell in love with Frank Merlo (1921–1963).
 An occasional actor of Sicilian ancestry, he had served in the U.S. Navy during World War II.
 This was the enduring romantic relationship of Williams's life, and it lasted 14 years until infidelities and drug abuse on both sides ended it.
 Merlo, who had become Williams's personal secretary, took on most of the details of their domestic life.
 He provided a period of happiness and stability, acting as a balance to the playwright's frequent bouts with depression.
 Williams feared that, like his sister Rose, he would fall into insanity.
 His years with Merlo, in an apartment in Manhattan and a modest house in Key West, Florida were Williams's happiest and most productive.
 Shortly after their breakup, Merlo was diagnosed with inoperable lung cancer.
 Williams returned to him and cared for him until his death on September 20, 1963.

 In the years following Merlo's death, Williams descended into a period of nearly catatonic depression and increasing drug use, which resulted in several hospitalizations and commitments to mental health facilities.
-He submitted to injections by Dr. Max Jacobson, known popularly as Dr. Feelgood, who used increasing amounts of amphetamines to overcome Williams' depression.
-Jacobson combined these with prescriptions for the sedative Seconal to relieve Williams' insomnia.
+He submitted to injections by Dr. Max Jacobson, known popularly as Dr. Feelgood, who used increasing amounts of amphetamines to overcome Williams's depression.
+Jacobson combined these with prescriptions for the sedative Seconal to relieve Williams's insomnia.
 During this time, influenced by his brother, a Roman Catholic convert, Williams joined the Catholic Church; however, he never attributed much significance to religion in his personal life.
-He was never truly able to recoup his earlier success, or to entirely overcome his dependence on prescription drugs.
+He was never truly able to recover his earlier success, or to entirely overcome his dependence on prescription drugs.

 As Williams grew older, he felt increasingly alone; he feared old age and losing his sexual appeal to younger gay men.
 In the 1970s, when he was in his 60s, Williams had a lengthy relationship with Robert Carroll, a Vietnam War veteran and aspiring writer in his 20s.
 Williams had deep affection for Carroll and respect for what he saw as the younger man's talents.
 Along with Williams's sister Rose, Carroll was one of the two people who received a bequest in Williams's will.
 Williams described Carroll's behavior as a combination of "sweetness" and "beastliness".
 Because Carroll had a drug problem, as did Williams, friends including Maria Britneva saw the relationship as destructive.
 Williams wrote that Carroll played on his "acute loneliness" as an aging gay man.
 When the two men broke up in 1979, Williams called Carroll a "twerp", but they remained friends until Williams died four years later.